cloudfoundry/cc-api-v3-style-guide/README.md

 The bracket ([, ]) characters **MUST** be used **ONLY** at the end of the query parameter name, to indicate it accepts an array of values.

-Query parameters that accept multiple values **should** be pluralized and use brackets to accept an array of values.
+Query parameters that accept multiple values **MUST** be pluralized and use brackets to accept an array of values.

 If any request receives a query parameter it does not understand, the response **MUST** be a `400 Bad Request`.